uga-libraries/bags/README.md

 The scripts do not have functions, or just simple functions, so the only tests are for each entire script.
 The tests for undo_one_bag.py are incomplete: see [Issue 1](https://github.com/uga-libraries/bags/issues/1)

+For testing delete_thumbs_db, make a copy of the list templates in the folder test_delete_thumbs_db and replace INSERT-PATH-TO-BAGS-REPO with the correct path (something like C:\Users\username\Documents\GitHub\bags).
+This version of the lists will not be synced to GitHub, as they are in .gitignore

 ## Scripts

 ### batch_bag.py